avinash201199/Free-courses-with-Certificates/README.md

 SimpliLearn <br>
 Website-https://www.simplilearn.com/learn-power-bi-basics-free-course-skillup<br>
 <br>
 Power BI Basics free course takes you through desktop layouts, BI reports, dashboards, Power BI DAX commands, and functions.
 Power BI is a business analytics tool that helps analysts use interactive visualizations to create dashboards and reports.
-This free course will help you understand how to use Power BI tools to analyze data, create datasets, and more.
+This free course will help you understand how to use Power BI tools to analyze data, create datasets, and more.<br>
 <br>
-Great Learning<br>
+Great Learning-Power BI Course<br>
 Website-https://www.mygreatlearning.com/academy/learn-for-free/courses/data-visualization-with-power-bi<br>
 <br>
 </details>